New: Take a Free SAT Practice Test

 Everyone wants a number.
 Parents type this question into Google at 11pm, after a score report arrives and the family dinner goes quiet.
 The answer they're hoping for is simple: a threshold, a finish line, a clear signal that things are going to be fine.

-The real answer depends on where your child wants to go, but here's what most families don't realize until too late: a strong SAT score isn't just defensive.
+The answer depends on where your child wants to go, but a strong SAT score isn't just defensive.
 It opens doors.
 At schools that still weight test scores heavily, a 1500 can strengthen an otherwise middling application.
-At public flagships, a high score can unlock merit aid that changes the financial picture entirely.
+At public flagships, a high score can trigger merit aid that changes the financial picture entirely.
 And for students on the margin at a reach school, 50 points can be the difference between waitlisted and admitted.

 So the question isn't just "are we okay?"
-It's "how much could a better score actually help?"
+It's "how much could a better score help?"

 The score range, explained